valtimo-platform/valtimo-documentation/features/plugins/configure-zaken-api-plugin.md

 * **Eigenschap.** The eigenschap as configured in the catalogi API.
 * **Property URL.** A URL can be entered that references to an eigenschap in the catalogi API.
 This is an alternative to providing an eigenschap.

+### Create zaak object

+The **Create zaak object** action adds a [zaakobject](https://vng-realisatie.github.io/gemma-zaken/standaard/zaken/#zaakobject) to a Zaak in the zaken API.
+When creating a process link the following properties can be entered:

+* **Case URL**: URL reference to the ZAAK.
+When this field is empty, the zaak linked to the process instance will be used.
+* **Object URL**: URL reference to the resource that describes the OBJECT.
+* **Case object type**: URL reference to the ZAAKOBJECTTYPE (in the Catalog API).
+* **Object Type**: Describes the type of OBJECT related to the ZAAK.
+If there is no suitable type, then the type must be specified under `objectTypeOverige`.
+* **Relationship description**: Description of the relationship between the ZAAK and the OBJECT.

+When the **Object Type** is set to `overige`, then the following field can/must be provided:

+* **Object type other**: Describes the type of OBJECT when objectType has the value 'overige'.
+* **Object type other URL**: URL reference to the object type resource in an API.
+This resource must contain the JSON schema definition of the object type.
+* **Object type other Schema**: A valid jq expression.
+This is combined with the resource from the `url` attribute to read the schema of the object type.
+Example: `.jsonSchema`.
+* **Object type other Object data**: A valid jq expression.
+This is combined with the JSON data from the OBJECT url to read the object data and validate the data structure against the schema.
+Example: `.record.data`.

+Beside the above fields there are other fields that depend on the selected 'Object Type'.
+These fields are under the `objectIdentificatie` property of the Zaakobject in the Zaken API.

+Currently, only two of these types are fully worked out in this plugin action.
+These are `zakelijk_recht` and `overige`.
+Other types can be used out of the box if they don't require the `objectIdentificatie` property.

+If you need a different Object Type and need the fields under `objectIdentificatie`, then there are two options:

+- Request these fields to be added to the plugin.
+(Or do it yourself and deliver the changes via a pull request.)
+- (Backend only) Create a new class that inherits the [`ZaakObjectRequest`](https://github.com/valtimo-platform/valtimo-backend-libraries/blob/next-minor/zgw/zaken-api/src/main/kotlin/com/ritense/zakenapi/domain/zaakobjectrequest/ZaakObjectRequest.kt) interface and add the fields that are needed.
+  - This is only possible if you configure the process link via a configuration file (`*.process-link.json`) in the implementation project.

+More information about the zaakobject and its properties can be found in [the specification](https://vng-realisatie.github.io/gemma-zaken/standaard/zaken/redoc-1.5.1#tag/zaakobjecten/operation/zaakobject_create).

 ### Start recovery period

 The **Start recovery period** will start a recovery period for the linked zaak in the zaken API.
 If a zaak has a due date (Uiterlijke einddatum afdoening) set, the due date will be extended with the configured maximum duration of the recovery period.
 The zaak will also be suspended.